fahadfiaz/techtrends/README.md

 7) **static/** folder contains the CSS files
 8) **templates/** folder outlines the HTML structure of the TechTrends application

 Within the **project folder** you will notice some extra folders and files.
-These will be used to record your commands and output screenshots.
+These are used to record the commands and output screenshots.

 - argocd - the folder that will contain the ArgoCD manifests
 - helm - the folder that will contain the Helm chart files